stanford-rc/www.sherlock.stanford.edu/src/docs/software/overview.md

 ## Available software

 A set of supported software installations is provided for use on Sherlock.
-This software is made available through a [Software Modules](modules) system.
-For the complete list of available software, please refer to the [Software List page](list).
+This software is made available through a [Software Modules][url_modules] system.
+For the complete list of available software, please refer to the [Software List page][url_list].

 Licensed software can be used on Sherlock, under certain conditions.
 Feel free to [contact us][url_contact] for more details or if you have questions.
 For more